-Directly behind the Acadian Cultural Center, this living-history village re-creates the early life of the region's Creoles, Cajuns, and Native Americans, focusing on the late 1800s to the early 1900s.
-On select days visitors can see a blacksmith demonstration or watch weavers at work.
+Directly behind the Acadian Cultural Center, this living-history village re-creates the early life of the region's Creoles, Cajuns, and Native Americans, focusing on the late 1700s to 1890.
+On select days, visitors can see a blacksmith demonstration or watch weavers at work.
 There are exhibits in 19 Acadian-style structures, including a music hall where live Cajun or zydeco music is played on weekend afternoons.
-A large rustic restaurant serves Cajun classics.
-Check ahead for live cooking demonstrations from the on-site cooking school.
+A large, rustic restaurant serves Cajun classics.
+Check ahead for live demonstrations from the on-site cooking school.